 Pride History 101

 Yes, Pride is a blast, but your kids should also understand the significance of the event.
 The March began in 1970 as a way for LGBTQ people to assert their rights on the one-year anniversary of the Stonewall uprising.
+And 2019’s March celebrates the 50th anniversary of this landmark event in LGBTQ history.
 For more information, visit nycpride.org.

 More Teachable Moments

 Leave your car at home.
-NYC public transit is your friend during the March; streets become quite crowded, particularly in and around Chelsea and the West Village.
+NYC's vast public transit system is your friend during the March; streets become quite crowded, particularly in and around Chelsea and the West Village.

 For parents in need, the Internet provides answers.
 The NYC Parks Department has lists of public facilities in all five boroughs, and apps like Rockaloo allow you to buy a pass to bathrooms inside private businesses.